-10. Order and decorum.
-The presiding officer shall be responsible for maintaining order and 1100 1101 decorum during public meetings.
-Commissioners shall address motions and procedural 1102 inquiries to the presiding officer and may address staff and guest presenters directly during consideration of a particular matter, provided they have been recognized by the presider.
-1103 1104 Those speaking during consideration of any matter shall limit remarks All persons speaking during consideration of any matter, including commissioners, staff, and members of the public, shall limit remarks ^[Pursuant to Amendment 17 based on Bowman/Felleman comments] to the matter at 1105 1106 hand, avoiding personalities, vulgarity, insults, inflammatory language, comment about 1107 others' motives, criticism of past actions, and other comments not germane to the 1108 discussion of the matter at hand.
-During a public meeting or hearing, commissioners shall 1109 refrain from engaging in dialog with speakers offering public comment, but may request 1110 1111 further information or consultation from the presiding officer or appropriate staff 1112 representative on a topic raised during comment.
+- 9. Order and decorum.
+The presiding officer shall be responsible for maintaining order and decorum during public meetings.
+Commissioners shall address motions and procedural inquiries to the presiding officer and may address staff and guest presenters directly during consideration of a particular matter, provided they have been recognized by the presider.
+All persons speaking during consideration of any matter, including commissioners, staff, and members of the public, shall limit remarks to the matter at hand, avoiding personalities, vulgarity, insults, inflammatory language, and other comments not germane to the discussion of the matter at hand.
+During a public meeting or hearing, commissioners shall refrain from engaging in dialog with speakers offering public comment, but may request further information or consultation from the presiding officer or appropriate staff representative on a topic raised during comment. - 10.

-1114 11.
 Rules governing public comment.